Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Field Type Description

-QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the NextMessageBoxIndex request
+QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the NextMessageBoxIndex request.

 NextMessageBoxIndex *bacap.MessageBoxIndex NextMessageBoxIndex is the incremented message box index.